wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * **LiveJournal** - Auto-submit your blogpost to LiveJournal blog or community.
 "LiveJournal Engine" based website DreamWidth.org is also supported.
 * **Pinterest** (*with third party API library*) - Pin your blogpost's featured image to your Pinterest board.
 * **Reddit** (*with third party API library*) - post to your subreddits.
+* **Scoop.It** - Autopost to your "Topics".
+Ability to attach your blogpost to scoop.
+Ability to make "Image" posts.
 * **Stumbleupon** - Auto-submit bookmark to your account.
 * **Tumblr** - Autopost to your account.
 Ability to attach your blogpost to Tumblr post.
 HTML is supported.
 * **Twitter** - Autopost to your account.
 Ability to attach Image to tweets.